Albert Ernest Gallagher: Distinguished Service Order

-The DSO is typically awarded to officers ranked major (or equivalent) or higher, with exceptions demonstrating a high degree of gallantry, just short of deserving the Victoria Cross.
+Officers ranked major (or equivalent) or higher are typically appointed Companion of the Distinguished Service Order if they demonstrate a high degree of gallantry, just short of deserving the Victoria Cross.
 In January 1906, Captain Gallagher was appointed to command "F" company of the 1st Battalion of the Northern Nigeria Regiment garrisoned at Zungeru.
 In less than a month, he had "got the confidence of his men so completely that they would follow him anywhere".
 Orders were issued on 16 February and by the next morning, "F" company had crossed the Kaduna and set off on a fast march to Kontagora averaging 25 miles per day, arriving there on 20 February ahead of the brigade commander and ready to leave for Sokoto the following morning.
 It was by Gallagher's "cheerfulness and untiring energy that the column was able to cover the ground as quickly as it did" at a time when the Harmattan was blowing with exceptional "thickness".
 The same pace was achieved over the next 81/2 days, with the combined forces arriving in Sokoto on 1 March, a distance of 214 miles (ibid.).

 The opposing force of about five thousand poorly armed, but reportedly, fanatical supporters of a self-declared Mahdi had raised the standard of revolt at a town called Satiru 14 miles south of Sokoto.
 "F" company led the attack on 10 March, with Gallagher commanding the front face of a square with the intention of drawing the much larger enemy force in to the open.
 The enemy reportedly fought with great bravery, repeatedly charging the square (ibid.).
 At some point, Gallagher's company broke from the square, leading a bayonet charge into the southern part of the town, where he was wounded by an arrow that lodged in his elbow joint.
 He continued to lead his men into the town, who went at the enemy "with a dash, which I have not seen equalled in this country".
 "F" company "had fought splendidly", rallying around their injured captain to protect him.
 The arrow was suspected of being poisoned, leaving Gallagher severely wounded.
 He was created a companion of the Distinguished Service Order in 1907.

 Gallagher transferred to The Royal Munster Fusiliers, but continued serving in Nigeria until 1908, when he suspended his combat career by entering the political department of the Northern Nigeria Protectorate under Sir Frederick Lugard.